cmusv-sc/ArchF2013-Project5-FT/README.md

 ===========

-The username and passowrd of which the user wants the calendar details, are to be provided in the src/main/java/edu/cmu/sv/sdsp/senseBid/ShowCalendar.java on line 50 where the CalendarProvider instance is being claused.
+The username and passowrd of which the user wants the calendar details, are to be provided in the src/main/java/edu/cmu/sv/sdsp/senseBid/ShowCalendar.java on line 50 where the CalendarProvider instance is being called.